mohametalmeari/CapstoneOne/README.md

 ## 🙏 Acknowledgments <a name="acknowlednpments"></a>

-> Thank You Microverse!

-I would like to thank Microverse team for helping me learn web development.
+> The original design idea for this web page was created by Cindy Shin and can be found on Behance.
+The design is licensed under Creative Commons and requires appropriate credit to be given to the author.
+We would like to thank Cindy Shin for her amazing work and inspiration for our project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>